ogeidix/ogeidix.github.com/_posts/2012-09-23-home-sweet-home.md

 </div>

 The apartment is really nice, quite spacious and completely new.
 I will share it with other 5 guys who are incredibly nice and friendly.
-I feel really lucky to have meet them as they are really nice, helpful and funny.
+I feel really lucky to have met them as they are really nice, helpful and funny.
-They brought in the apartment so many stuff that we spent 2 days setting up everything and then we went to pickup a couch found on craigslist.
+They brought in the apartment so much stuff that we spent 2 days setting up everything and then we went to pickup a couch found on craigslist.
 (The couch was so big that we had to rent a truck to move it!!)

 My roommates are Alex and Cristian (in the pictures with me) and we started some kind of cookery challenge.
-Each evening, one of us cook something particular, let me say that is better than a restaurant!
+Each evening, one of us cook something particular, let me say that it is better than a restaurant!

 Last picture of the month: my Bed!
 After 1 month of couchsurfing and a big search for the apartment and for the bed (it was non included in the apartment!)
 I can barely belive to have my own room with my own bed.
 I just want to say that it seems to me the best bed ever :)